Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Experiments

-Table~\ref{tab:generation-observational} presents the generation benchmarks, where scLDM demonstrates superior performance across both unconditional and conditional generation sampling.
-In the unconditional setting, our model achieves the lowest Wasserstein-2 distance across all datasets, with improvements ranging from $14\%$ on Dentate Gyrus to $12\%$ on Tabula Muris.
-While CFGen shows competitive performance on MMD$^2$ RBF, our approach matches or outperforms it, achieving identical scores on HLCA and superior results on Tabula Muris.
-In terms of the Fréchet Distance (FD), scLDM still shows superior performance, with particularly striking improvements on Tabula Muris, where it achieves a nearly three-fold reduction compared to the second-best baseline.
-For conditional generation, scLDM maintains its performance edge with consistent improvements in W2, MMD$^2$ RBF, and FD scores across all datasets.
-We report further generation results on all genes in Appendix.
-In Figure~\ref{fig:qualitative_main} we report qualitative evaluations of generation results for the HLCA datasets for all three models.
+Table~\ref{tab:generation-observational} summarizes unconditional and conditional generation results across three datasets using Wasserstein-2, MMD$^2$ (RBF), 1-NN accuracy, and precision--recall metrics.
+In the unconditional setting, \textsc{scLDM} achieves the lowest or Wasserstein-2 distance and consistently smaller MMD$^2$ values than \textsc{scDiffusion} and \textsc{CFGen}, indicating improved distributional matching.
+Its 1-NN accuracy is closer to the ideal value of $0.5$, reflecting better overlap between generated and real samples.
+In terms of sample quality and coverage, \textsc{scLDM} exhibits a more balanced precision--recall trade-off, whereas \textsc{CFGen} tends toward high recall but low precision.
+In the conditional setting, \textsc{scLDM} maintains this advantage, outperforming competing methods.
+We report evaluation for all genes in Table~\ref{supptab:generation-all-genes}, and various ablations in Appendix~\ref{app:experiment_1}.

+In Figure~\ref{fig:qualitative_main}, we report qualitative evaluations of conditional generation results for the HLCA datasets for all three models.
 Our model shows qualitatively a better coverage of the cell state variation on UMAP coordinates, showcasing how it is able to recapitulate high resolution cell states in highly heterogenous tissues like the human lung.
 Additionally, in Appendinx~\ref{app:experiment_1_interpretability} we provide an interpretability analysis on the cross-attention scores of the encoder-decoder model of scLDM, showing how the latent tokens map to specific marker gene set patterns.
-These results demonstrate that our latent diffusion approach not only generates more realistic single-cell expression profiles but also maintains superior performance when conditioning on cell state information, a crucial capability for practical applications in single-cell genomics.
+These results demonstrate that our latent diffusion approach not only generates more realistic single-cell expression profiles but also captures relevant biological information determining cellular diversity.